Modern History Research Centre

 Modern history research students are studying a wide range of topics.
 The centre provides an opportunity for research students to discuss their work more widely.
 Applications from prospective students are most welcome; for details of the staff who are available to undertake research supervision, please visit the modern history staff profiles below.
 Find out more about research degrees at Winchester.

-The Centre organises an annual series of research seminars that are free and open to the public, as well as academic conferences.
-Our seminar series see scholars from around the world and closer to home present their research.
+The Centre organises an annual series of research seminars as well as academic conferences and other events such as exhibitions.
+Our seminar series sees scholars from around the world and closer to home present their research alongside Winchester modern historians.

 In 2017 the centre launched its new seminar series focussed around 'minority histories', celebrating diversity in modern history.
 The 2018 Minority History Annual Event was the 'People on the move' exhibition, a collaboration with Winchester Discovery Centre.
 This exciting exhibition, which ran throughout March 2018, was an international exploration of historical perspectives, experiences and events linked to migration and communities in modern history.